BrunaLab/hipergator-targets-ssh/README.md

     [More detailed instructions on setting up
     `clustermq`](https://mschubert.github.io/clustermq/articles/userguide.html)

-    **NOTE:** While you’re logged into HiperGator, you can also check that all the packages your project uses are also installed on the cluster.
+    **NOTE:** While you’re logged into HiperGator, you should also install any R packages your project uses.
+Launch R and install them manually (sorry, I don’t know an easy way to use the local `renv` lock file to automatically install packages on HiperGator).

 6. Run `targets` workflow: